fixlytiq/fixweb/structure.md

 ## Overview

 This document restructures the original Word blueprint into Markdown so it can serve as source material for future web or documentation tooling.
-It captures the architectural vision for a multi-tenant point-of-sale and repair management platform tailored to mobile repair stores.
+It captures the architectural vision for a point-of-sale and repair management platform tailored to mobile repair stores.
 The system unifies ticketing, inventory, vendor management, AI-assisted dispute handling, and analytics across web and mobile surfaces.
+The architecture uses a store-based model where each registration creates an owner, store, and first employee.

 ## 1. Tech Stack